 Mostly fish, also salamanders and crustaceans.

-Feeds by dipping bill into the water and scooping up prey.
+American White Pelicans feed by dipping their bill into the water and scooping up prey.
 They will often forage together in groups, lining up and driving prey fish to shallower waters for easier capture.
-While one of the heaviest flying birds, American White Pelicans are graceful in flying, often soaring on thermals in slow, ponderous, spiraling flight.
+While one of the heaviest flying birds, American White Pelicans are graceful in flight, often soaring on thermals in slow, ponderous, spiraling flight.
+The beautiful flight of an American Pelican was described by poet Aldo Leopold as follows:

 May through August.
 American White Pelicans are colonial nesters, usually nesting on isolated islands and sandbars that provide protection from predators.
 The nest of an American White Pelican is a depression on the ground, with a built-up rim of mud, rocks, and plants.
 The female lays 2 eggs, and both parents help to incubate them.
 Incubation lasts about a month, and when the eggs hatch, both parents help to feed the young.
 The young fledge at about 10 weeks.